Analysts were this week hailing 'voice' as the next 'killer app' claiming it will lead the way in the field of unified convergence (UC).

-IDC analyst Tom Gilmore believes UC is a natural progression from instant messaging and voicemail combining Web-based and phone-based technologies under a one-system umbrella allowing the user to work in real time.
+IDC analyst Tom Gilmore believes UC is a natural progression from instant messaging and voicemail combining Web-based and phone-based technologies under a one-system umbrella giving the user both traditional message bank and real-time access.

 In addition to listening to e-mail messages over the phone through a text-to-voice interface, Gilmore said real-time call management features include fax and stock information as well as the retrieval of voicemail and pager messaging.

 With call screening, users can hear who is calling and choose a response as well as customise personal greetings and other features to the interface.